LLM token counter.

 For English text, within 5-10% of the actual count in almost all cases.
 Anthropic, Google, and Meta don't ship browser-compatible tokenizers, so this tool uses OpenAI's o200k_base as a proxy.
 For budgeting prompts against context windows and rough cost estimation, that's accurate enough.
 For billing reconciliation against actual API usage, use each provider's official count endpoint (Anthropic's /v1/messages/count_tokens, Google's countTokens, etc).

-Why does GPT-4o and GPT-5 use the same tokenizer?
+Why do GPT-4o, GPT-5, GPT-5.4, and GPT-5.5 all use the same tokenizer?

-Both use o200k_base — OpenAI's 200K-vocabulary BPE encoding introduced with GPT-4o.
-GPT-5 inherited it.
-GPT-4 and GPT-3.5 still use cl100k_base (100K vocabulary).
+They all use o200k_base.
+OpenAI's 200K-vocabulary BPE encoding introduced with GPT-4o.
+Every model OpenAI has shipped since then (GPT-4o, GPT-5, GPT-5.4, GPT-5.5, o1, o4-mini) inherited it.
+Only GPT-4 and GPT-3.5 still use the older cl100k_base (100K vocabulary).
 The tool picks the right encoding automatically per model.

 Does anything I paste get uploaded anywhere?